connexcs/docs/invoice.md

 ## View and Edit Invoices

-You can view and edityour invoices by clicking on the invoice’s ID.
+You can view and edit your invoices by clicking on the invoice’s ID.

 ![alt text][invoice-2D]